sayedhfatimi/the-contemplative-path-posts/2025-05-12-the-silent-chorus-fields-of-thought-and-the-hive-of-minds/post.md

 To dream of a better world—or to resign to despair—is not a solitary indulgence, but a signal cast into the collective.

 This reframes ethics.
 It suggests that what we hold inside us is not only ours to bear.
-It is everyone’s burden—or everyone’s gift.
+It is everyone's burden—or everyone's gift.

 So we must ask: What are we believing?
 What are we feeding into the field?
 What signals are we broadcasting into the hive, even in silence?